CLOSED FOR THE SEASON • Information may be outdated. Add this

 Notifications will be made via email to the person listed as the primary contact unless filmmaker makes other arrangements.
 Upon acceptance, an acceptance package with further festival details (i.e. screening and festival schedule, special events, passes, etc) will be sent via e-mail.

-All entries must be submitted on DVD for judging, evaluation, audience feedback, and competition.
-Upon acceptance you may send a DVD, Blu Ray, or HD CAM by the final copy deadline of July 30, 2015.
+Upon acceptance you may send a Blu Ray by the final copy deadline of August 30, 2016.
 Filmmaker must make arrangements with festival staff to screen all formats other than DVD.
 The primary contact listed on the application will receive the letter of acceptance via email.

 • Feature films and short films in a language other than English must be subtitled in English for Festival presentation.

-• For submission purposes, DVD screeners may be of works-in-progress, films with temporary soundtracks, or digital outputs and should first be tested and in excellent condition before submitting.
+• For submission purposes, online screeners may be of works-in-progress, films with temporary soundtracks, or digital outputs and should first be tested and in excellent condition before submitting.

 • Filmmakers must deliver final format (as indicated) for Festival screenings.
 No exceptions will be permitted.